Table of Contents

 How to prevent unsoundness in cement:-

-Gypsum is added in cement to control the rate of hydration in cement.
+Gypsum is added in cement while production to control the rate of hydration in cement.
 The quantity of gypsum added will vary from 3 to 5 percent depending upon C3A content.
 If the addition of gypsum is more than that could be combined with C3A, an excess of gypsum will remain in the cement in free state.
 This excess of gypsum leads to an expansion in the hardened state.

 How to calculate Unsoundness of Cement or soundness test of cement: